-On that day around 35 people gathered at the traditional meeting point near the Theatre of Opera and Ballet.
-Like most other mass events in Minsk, Critical Mass was also attended by a specially trained human rights observer, who noticed the presence of plainclothes police officers.
-A little later the participants rode onto the road and started to ride along their usual route.
-In about 10 minutes a traffic police car appeared behind the cyclists and ordered them to move onto the pavement.
-Those who didn't follow the order were basically hit by police cars and one of them, Stanislav Konovalov, was knocked down.
+On that day, around 35 people gathered at the traditional meeting point at the Theater of Opera and Ballet.
+Like most other mass events in Minsk, Critical Mass was also attended by a trained human rights observer, who was not present in plainclothes.
+A bit later the participants rode onto the road and started to ride along their usual route.
+In about 10 minutes, a traffic police car appeared behind the cyclists and ordered them to move onto the pavement.
+Those who didn't follow the order were hit by police cars and one of them, Stanislav Konovalov, was knocked down.

-The police detained six participants in the event, including the human rights observer.
+Officers detained six people in the event, including the human rights observer.
 They were forcefully thrown onto the floor of a bus and kicked in the face and stomach.
-Their bikes were thrown over them and the police officers forbade them to get up all the way to the station.
-Four of them were released on the same day to await trial, but Stanislav Kovalov and Dzmitry Paliyenka remained under arrest.
+Their bikes were thrown over them, and the police officers forbade them from going all the way to the station.
+Four of them were released on the same day, but Stanislav Kovalov and Dzmitry Paliyenka remained under arrest.
 On the following day, both their flats were searched.

-In the following month there were a few administrative hearings on the cases of the other activists.
-They were all fined for violation of traffic regulations.
-Stanislav Konovalov was set free from the temporary detention centre with no accusations, but Dzmitry Paliyenka was accused of assaulting a road police officer and transferred to a pretrial detention centre.
+In the following month, there were a few administrative hearings on the cases of other activists.
+They were all fined for traffic regulations.
+Stanislav Konovalov was set free from the temporary detention center, but Dzmitry Paliyenka was accused of assaulting a police officer and was transferred to a detention center.

-There were a few attempts to hold more Critical Mass events, but many participants later received administrative protocols for violations of traffic regulations though they hadn't been stopped during the ride.
-Such subpoenas were even delivered to some activists who allegedly hadn’t participated in the ride at all.
-Numerous events to show solidarity with Dzmitry Paliyenka resulted in fines for the people taking part in them.
+There were a few attempts to hold more Critical Mass events.
+Many participants later received administrative protocols for traffic regulations, though they hadn't been stopped during the ride.
+Subpoenas were even delivered to some activists who allegedly hadn't participated in the ride at all.
+There were numerous events to show solidarity with Dzmitry Paliyenka.

 Trial of Paliyenka: prison for being an active citizen

-In October 2016 the trial of Dzmitry Paliyenka was held.
-The police officer who had allegedly been attacked claimed that he hadn’t suffered any injuries and that his jacket was torn because Dzmitry Paliyenka grabbed it and while being hit by the policeman fell down, pulled the sleeve of the jacket, and broke it.
-Paliyenka was additionally accused of distribution of a pornographic video that he supposedly posted on his social media profile.
-Paliyenka contends that these are false charges and his lawyer and human rights defenders believe that the accusation of the distribution of pornography was added with the aim of discrediting the activist in the public eye and attempting to clean the case of political connotations.
+In October 2016, the trial of Dzmitry Paliyenka was held.
+The police officer who had allegedly been attacked hadn't suffered any injuries, besides that his jacket was torn because Dzmitry Paliyenka grabbed the sleeve of the jacket and fell down as he was being hit by the policeman.
+Paliyenka was a part of the distribution of pornographic video that he posted on his social media profile.
+Paliyenka contends that these are false charges.
+His lawyer and human rights defenders believe that the accusation of distribution of pornography was added with the aim of discrediting him in the public eye, attempting to clean the case of political connotations.
 In court, the activist was repeatedly asked about his political activities and civic stance.

-On October 12, 2016, Dzmitry Paliyenka received a two-year suspended sentence and was released, but in April 2016 the decision was revoked by the district court in Minsk and Dzmitry Paliyenka was sent to a correctional colony to serve a 1.5 year sentence.
-The reason for the revocation was Paliyenka’s active participation in protests about unemployment benefits and his defence against development of a place where mass executions took place in Soviet times.
+On October 12, 2016, Dzmitry Paliyenka received a two-year suspended sentence and was released, but in April of 2016 the decision was revoked by the district court in Minsk.
+Consequently, Dzmitry Paliyenka was sent to a correctional colony to serve a one and a half year sentence.
+The reason for the revocation was Paliyenka’s active participation in protests about unemployment benefits and his stance against the development of a place where mass executions took place in Soviet times.

 On April 13, 2016, a number of human rights organizations in Belarus recognized Dzmitry Paliyenka as a political prisoner and demanded his immediate release, emphasizing the peaceful nature of the action and the fact that the use of violence by the police was unjustified.
 On August 22, 2017, Amnesty International recognized Paliyenka as a prisoner of conscience.

 Dzmitry Paliyenka was released on October 24, 2018 after serving his sentence.
-While imprisoned he constantly provided information about pressure being applied to him by the prison administration – he was mistreated, denied medical care and visits from relatives, segregated from other prisoners, etc.
+While imprisoned he has been providing information about pressure being applied to him by the prison administration - he was mistreated, denied medical care and visits from relatives, segregated from other prisoners, etc.

-The activist did not walk free for a long time.
-In March 2019 he was arrested again and he is facing a triple charge (especially malicious hooliganism; desecration of buildings or other structures with cynical words or pictures, damage of property on public transport or in other public places; incitement to racial, national, or religious hostility or discord; deliberate activity aimed at inciting racial, ethnic, and religious hostility or discord, and degrading national honour and dignity).
+The activist did not walk for a long time.
+In March of 2019, he was arrested again and he is facing a triple charge (hooliganism; desecration of buildings or other structures with cynical words or pictures; damage of property on public transport or in other public places; religious hostility or discord; deliberate activity aimed at inciting racial, ethnic, and religious hostility or discord; and degrading national honor and dignity).
 He remains in custody awaiting a decision on his pre-trial restrictions.

-ENG 14/04/2017 Expert Conclusion on Prosecution of Dzmitry Paliyenka
+ENG 14/04/2017 Expert Conclusion on Prosecution of Dzmitra Paliyenka

 ENG 14/04/2017 Statement: Release Political Prisoner Dzmitry Paliyenka